Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ### **Target Audiences:**

 * Users interested in space travel
-* Users interested in new work oppertunities
+* Users interested in new work opportunities
-* Users interested in a new life challange
+* Users interested in a new life challenge
-* Users not sure what to do with their life (adolesents)
+* Users not sure what to do with their life (adolescents)
-* Users previously involved in work within challanging enviroments
+* Users previously involved in work within challanging environments
-* Users formaly involed in space industry
+* Users formally involved in space industry

 ### **User Stories:**

 * As a user, I want to quickly understand the purpose of the site and its core message
 * As a user, I want to navigate through content easily
-* As a user, I want to learn more about what oppertunities there are for me on Mars
+* As a user, I want to learn more about what opportunities there are for me on Mars
-* As a user, I want to learn about the technolgy the company uses
+* As a user, I want to learn about the technology the company uses
 * As a user, I want to easily submit my details so I can be contacted
 * As a user, I want to easily view the site with whatever device and browser I am using

 ### **Site Aims:**

 * Core aim is to generate as much interest as possible in the mission and for users to provide their contact details for recruitment followup
-* To help the user understand the mission to colonise mars
+* To help the user understand the mission to colonize mars
 * To provide key details about what they can do on mars
 * To provide key details about the living conditions
 * To get contact information from the user for future recruitment